duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 * disable popup "Do you want to enable Dictation?
 To start dictacting press or choose start dictation from the edit menu" by going to System Preferences > Keyboard > Dictation tab change keyboard shortcut
+* install chroimum browser `brew install chromium --no-quarantine` (without no quarantine there is an error `“Chromium” is damaged and can’t be opened.
+You should move it to the Bin. `